ETHZ-RobotX/smb_common/smb_exploration/README.md

 ### Run Instructions

 The instructions are pretty much the same for running the planner in simulation or on the real-robot.
 Once you have the simulation (or real robot smb.launch) running, from a separate sourced terminal run the following command to launch the planner (Note: you will have had to build smb_navigation package before as well).
-Also make sure that you provide the correct global frame:
+Also make sure that you provide the correct global frame, e.g. when using only the tracking camera for odometry:
 ```
 roslaunch smb_navigation navigate2d_ompl.launch global_frame:=tracking_camera_odom
 ```